aheckmann/node-email/README.md

   - bodyType {string}
     - Content type of body.
 Only valid option is 'html' (for now).
       Defaults to text/plain.
+  - altText {string}
+    - If `bodyType` is set to 'html', this will be sent as the text alternative.
   - timeout {number}
     - Duration in milliseconds to wait before killing the process.
       If not set, defaults to `exports.timeout` global setting.